nuxt/content/docs/content/en/writing.md

 > Line numbers are added to the `pre` tag in `data-line` attribute.

 > The filename will be converted to a span with a `filename` class, it's up to you to style it.
-Take a look at this documentation, on the top right of code blocks.
+Take a look at this documentation, on the top right on code blocks.

 ### Syntax highlighting